acer51-doctom/how-to-JNUSTool/assets/Section3.md

         3. Open it and hit the copy button next to it.
         4. Copy the string inside of a notepad window
         ![no](/assets/images/commonkey_extractor_section3.gif)

+5. After that, go into the `config` file of the JNUSTool folder
+6. Replace the `[COMMONKEY]` with your actual commonkey (please DO delete the brackets)